intersystems-community/github-analytics/README.md

 write ##class(GitHub.Task).LoadAll(organizationName, login, password)

 Where
 + organization name takes from organization's github url(eg for [Intersystems corp.
-Russia](https://github.com/intersystems-ru) organiztionName = "intersystems-ru")
+Russia](https://github.com/intersystems-ru) url is https://github.com/intersystems-ru and organizationName = "intersystems-ru")
 + login - your login on Github.com
 + password - your password on Github.com
 It need login and password for getting data of views and clones of repositories(where you can push)